 Admissions: Earn Your Way In

 To begin the admission process, you register for CORe and one graduate-level course with us:

 - CORe (noncredit or credit).
 You apply for CORe directly with Harvard Business School Online.

-- Before registering for either economics course, you’ll need to pass our online test of critical reading and writing skills or earn a B or higher in EXPO 34 Business Rhetoric, which counts as an elective towards the program.
+- Before registering for the economics course, you’ll need to pass our online test of critical reading and writing skills or earn a B or higher in EXPO 34 Business Rhetoric, which counts as an elective towards the program.

-You need to earn a passing grade in CORe and a B or higher grade in microeconomic theory or economics of business, without letting your overall Harvard cumulative GPA dip below 3.0.
+You need to earn a passing grade in CORe and a B or higher grade in the economics course, without letting your overall Harvard cumulative GPA dip below 3.0.

 Eligibility: The CORe credential must be earned prior to enrolling in any degree-applicable courses at Harvard.
 Before enrolling in any degree-applicable courses, you need to possess a four-year, US regionally accredited bachelor’s degree or its foreign equivalent.
 You cannot already have or be in the process of earning a master’s degree in finance or a related field.
 The CORe credential cannot be more than three years old at the time of application.

 Applying To the Degree Program

-During the semester that you are completing the microeconomic theory or economics of business course, submit the official application to the program.
+During the semester that you are completing the economics course, submit the official application to the program.